Marshall Latham Bond: Early life and education

 In 1872 Judge Hiram Bond purchased a quarter section 160 acre ranch named Villa Park near Denver, Colorado.
 The land is now a neighborhood of Denver.
 Hiram Bond's brother-in-law was Latham Higgins, a Harvard-educated attorney, who owned a larger ranch further out of Denver.
 As he was growing up Marshall Bond and his older brother Louis were given increasing responsibilities on his father's and uncle's ranches.
 By the time they were at Yale University, during their summer vacations they were participating in buying trips and cattle drives as far away as New Mexico and Chihuahua, Mexico.

-He was educated at Denver Public Elementary Schools, The Gunnery from which he was expelled, and St. Paul's School (Concord, New Hampshire).
+He was educated at Denver Public Elementary Schools, The Gunnery from which he was expelled, and St. Paul School in Concord, New Hampshire.
 Among his experiences there was a legendary eating contest with his roommate Marion Ward Chanler in 1883.
 This resulted from the latter receiving ten pounds of Turkish delight from his grandfather, the Washington lobbyist Samuel Ward.
 The result was Bond losing and Chanler dying.
 Marshall Bond went to college at Yale University, where he was a member of Delta Psi.
 He graduated in 1888.
-He reentered college for post graduate studies in mining at Stanford University and obtained a Masters in 1896.
+He reentered college for post graduate studies in mining at Stanford University and obtained a master's degree in 1896.

 Marshall Bond was married to Amy Louise Burnett, daughter of Charles Hiram Burnett, Sr. and Jeanette Campbell McLean.
 Charles H. Burnett was from Seattle, where he had been City Treasurer, a commission merchant, a real estate investor and an operator of coal mines.
 When his wife died young he had sent Amy Louise Burnett to live during high school with family friends Mr. and Mrs. Howard Cranston Potter of Tacoma who had children.
-One of Amy Louise Burnett's foster sisters, Bertha Potter Paschall Boeing, was the wife of aviation industrialist William Boeing.
+One of Amy Louise Burnett's guardians daughters, Bertha Potter Paschall Boeing, was later the wife of aviation industrialist William Boeing.
 Bond and his wife had two sons, Richard Marshall Bond and Marshall Bond, Jr. Richard was named for his godfather Richard Melancthon Hurd.